Create and manage a Smart Snippet model

 1. Depending on whether models have already been created in your Coveo organization:

-3. In the Learn from section, in the dropdown menu, select the sources that contain the items from which you want the model to extract relevant snippets of content.
+1. In the Sources dropdown menu, select the sources that contain the items from which you want the model to extract relevant snippets of content.

 Note